-If you've just brought home a puppy, the best thing you can do is introduce him to as many new places, people, and situations as possible.
+If you've just brought home a puppy, the best thing you can do is introduce it to as many new places, people, and situations as possible.
 Keep things positive.
-This early exposure is referred to as socialization.
-A well-socialized puppy is far less likely to be fearful in new situations, and this lack of fear decreases the likelihood of aggression.
+This early exposure is referred to as socialization; a well-socialized puppy is far less likely to be fearful in new situations, and this lack of fear decreases the likelihood of aggression.
 If your dog is no longer a puppy, you can still work on adult socialization.

 Spay or Neuter Your Dog